-Typically, a riparian forest community is composed of those plant species that thrive in a wet or moist location and have the ability to resist or recover from disturbance.
-Generally, the riparian forest community is more extensive where a floodplain or wetland exists and the side slopes to the valley are more gently sloping.
-The plant associations found in forested floodplain communities may be exclusive to riparian areas, such as the case with the sycamore stands found along the Stony Clove creek as it enters its delta at Phoenicia.
+A riparian forest community typically is composed of those plant species that thrive in a wet or moist location and have the ability to resist or recover from disturbance.
+The riparian forest community generally is more extensive where a floodplain or wetland exists and the side slopes to the valley are more gently sloping.
+The plant associations found in forested floodplain communities may be exclusive to riparian areas.
 Where the valley side slopes are steeper, the riparian community may occupy only a narrow corridor along the stream and then quickly transition to an upland forest community.
 From a vegetation assessments in a nearby watershed, it was found that northern hardwood communities on steep slopes adjacent to the stream contained a mix of ash, poplar, elm, beech, yellow birch and some maple, whereas in upland northern hardwood communities, the yellow birch and maple became the dominant species.
 Soils, ground water and solar aspect may create conditions that allow the riparian forest species to occupy steeper slopes along the stream, as in the case where hemlock inhabits the steep, northfacing slopes along the watercourse.